Ultimate Guide to Churn Rate: Definition & 4 Churn Rate Formulas for Calculating Churn

 This requires two months of data to run one month’s calculation.
-In order to determine your churn rate for this month, you have to wait until the end of next month.
+To determine your churn rate for this month, you have to wait until the end of next month.
 That isn’t good for a metric that is supposed to keep you up-to-date on your company’s success.
-If you have a number of accounts cancel in September, you won’t have this information until October.
+If you have a number of accounts canceled in September, you won’t have this information until October.

 The flip of this is that when you do get to the end of October and have a churn rate, it’s now from a month ago.
 It’s not current.
 You can no longer report churn rates to your employees for the prior month, you are instead telling them what happened a month ago.

 This approach has all the same problems as rolling metrics, and you know you should stay away from those.

 Calculations in SaaS metrics are supposed to take all your data and transform it into easily understandable, actionable numbers.
 This churn rate calculation makes your numbers more complicated and less actionable.

 Instead of roughly taking the average of the first day and last day of the month as we do with the Adjusted Way, we can take the average of every day in the month to get a more accurate churn rate calculation.